How we calculate our food waste figures (UK)

-Community Food Connection (CFC) Donations data: This dataset contains the number of units and value of food donated to charities through our Community Food Connection programme.
+Community Food Connection (CFC) donations data: This dataset contains the number of units and value of food donated to charities through our Community Food Connection programme.
 These donations are also recorded as part of the OOC waste detailed above and are subtracted from these to avoid double counting.
 Donations to OLIO are also included in this dataset.

 Other charity data: FareShare and Company Shop provide data for donations that are not included under our CFC programme.
-This includes donations from our depots and dot.com stores.
+This includes donations from our ambient and fresh depots.
 Donations from depot include oversupply and reject food owned by suppliers, where the donation is facilitated by Tesco.
 These are included in the donations figure and in the total surplus figures.
 Some donations are also recorded as waste in our depots, this may result in an overstatement of our waste figures.

-Animal Feed tonnage: The tonnage of bakery surplus diverted to animal feed.
-These data are provided by SugaRich, our animal feed partner.
+Animal feed tonnage: The tonnage of bakery and produce surplus diverted to animal feed.
+These data are provided by SugaRich and RSR, our animal feed partners.